etorkos/kinesis_nodes/readme.md

 Kinesis nodes - temporary file structure

-Producers in python to be loaded in embedded gateway.
+Producers in python / BOTO to be loaded onto gateway.
-Consumers in NodeJS to be installed onto an EC2 EBS cluster
+Consumers in NodeJS / aws-KCL to be installed onto an EC2 EBS cluster

 Producer Node:
 ref: https://github.com/awslabs/kinesis-poster-worker